jonasbantunes/vscode-dafny-refactor/README.md

-# dafny-refactor README
+# vscode-dafny-refactor README

-This is the README for your extension "dafny-refactor".
+This is the README for your extension "vscode-dafny-refactor".
 After writing up a brief description, we recommend including the following sections.

 ## Features